libor-m/ngs-course/03-file-processing.rst

 .. code-block:: bash

-  grep pattern file.txt # Returns lines matching a pattern
+  grep pattern file.txt # Print lines matching a regexp pattern

-  grep -v pattern file.txt # Returns lines not matching a pattern
+  grep -v pattern file.txt # Print lines not matching a regexp pattern

-  grep -E regex file.txt # Returns lines not matching a regex

-  grep -c pattern file.txt # Returns number of lines matching a pattern
+  grep -c pattern file.txt # Print the number of lines matching a regexp pattern

-  grep -B pattern file.txt # Returns number of lines before a line matching a pattern

-  grep -o pattern file.txt # Returns only matching part of lines
+  grep -o pattern file.txt # Print only the part matching the regexp

   man grep # For other options

-But what if we want match a variable pattern, e.g. differing length or content?
+What if we want match a variable pattern, e.g. differing length or content?
-**Regular expressions** are exactly the tool that we need.
+**Regular expression** "mini-language" is exactly the tool that we need.

 .. code-block:: bash